nathaneltitane/dextop/README.md

 ### Reports:

+All setup dialogs, prompts, commands and binaries have all been made to redirect all output to the Termux `'/var/log'` directory, keeping output messages to a minimum.
 Should you suspect any issues or errors, please provide a copy of the files located under Termux's `'/var/log'` directory when submitting a bug report.